A continuous multiple hypothesis testing framework for optimal exoplanet detection: Maximum utility

-In the example of Section \ref{sec:fipperio}, we wanted to determine the presence of a planet in a frequency interval of size $\Delta \omega =2\pi/T_{\mathrm{obs}}$, the timespan of the observations $T_{\mathrm{obs}}$ dictates the frequency resolution.
-Had we chosen a much smaller $\Delta \omega$, when searching for the solution to \eqref{eq:maxn}, as $n$ increases, the new interval minimizing \eqref{eq:maxn} would be ``glued'' together with the $n-1$ present to form a wider interval, until enough probability mass around the -$\log$FIP modes is encompassed.
+In the example of Section~\ref{sec:fipperio}, we wanted to determine the presence of a planet in a frequency interval of size $\Delta \omega =2\pi/T_{\mathrm{obs}}$, the timespan of the observations $T_{\mathrm{obs}}$ dictates the frequency resolution.
+Had we chosen a much smaller $\Delta \omega$, when searching for the solution to~\eqref{eq:maxn}, as $n$ increases, the new interval minimizing~\eqref{eq:maxn} would be ``glued'' together with the $n-1$ present to form a wider interval, until enough probability mass around the TIP modes is encompassed.
 In this example and elsewhere, such iterative ``gluing'' essentially means that the $\Theta_{i}$s do not capture the resolution provided by the likelihood, they are too small.
-As a remark, the size of $\Theta_i$s can be defined after looking at the typical size of posterior modes.
+To circumvent this problem, the size of $\Theta_i$s can be defined as the typical size of posterior modes.